erikstacey/pywhiten/README.md

 Current Status (8 Mar 2023):

-Behaviour of pypw almost fully re-implemented.
-Need to add auto-prewhitening functionality.
+Core behaviour of pypw re-implemented in this package, with the exception of automatic significance and uncertainty evaluation.
+Todo: Implement automatic significance and uncertainty evaluation and autopw functionality.
 Documentation to follow.

-Expected completion: By 24 Mar, 2023
+Expected completion: By 17 Mar, 2023